 GooseVPN is really easy to use.
-It's aimed at the home user rather than the serious privacy buff, with a cheap and cheerful £2.99 option available for light users.
+It's aimed at beginners, and offers a low-cost £2.99 / $2.99 option available for light users.

 Choose your country, and GooseVPN will help you find the most appropriate server.
 There are 77 server locations across 27 countries.
 We had no problems connecting to streaming services such as Netflix.

-In addition to its Android app, GooseVPN is available for Windows, Mac, iOS, Linux, Android TV and even KODI boxes.
+In addition to its Android app, GooseVPN is available for Windows, Mac, iOS, Linux, Android TV and other devices.

 You can also read our full GooseVPN review here.

-TunnelBear is a good choice.
+TunnelBear is a fun VPN.
 It's simple and intuitive, offering the features you need without overburdening you with options and choices.

-It's suited to family browsing, with quick connections and no trouble connecting to streaming services.
+It's well-suited to web browsing, with quick connections and we also experienced no trouble connecting to streaming services.

-The downside is that you won't get a choice of server via TunnelBear and there are only 22 countries available.
+The downside is that you don't get multiple servers per country with TunnelBear and there are only 22 countries available.
+If a country's server is at capacity, you may see reduced speeds.
 It's also based in Canada which may put off some serious privacy advocates.